 Now it’s time to put all the knowledge I picked up on my adventure into play.
 During the closing keynote, Sally Hogshead (author of “Fascinate: Your 7 Triggers to Persuasion and Captivation”) ended by summarizing our jobs as creatives in one, simple, heart pulling sentence.
 “A designer’s job is to come up with creative ideas that make people fall in love.”
 Anyone on the creative side knows the passion that goes into each and every tiny work of art we produce.
 We love our work.

 And now, it’s up to us to create products that you will love as well.

-Tony Casas is the Creative Director at Stanton Street, an El Paso, Texas area website development company.
+Tony Casas is a Partner and the Creative Director at Stanton Street, an El Paso, Texas area website design and development company.